jadecci/cbpp/bin/evaluation_scripts/README.md

 # Evaluation

-This folder contains scripts used for quantitative evaluation of whole-brain CBPP results, parcel-wise CBPP results and the effect of denoising on the interpretabbility of parcel-wise CBPP.
+This folder contains scripts used for quantitative evaluation of whole-brain CBPP results, parcel-wise CBPP results and the effect of denoising on the interpretability of parcel-wise CBPP.

 ## Whole-brain CBPP evaluation